atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/find-the-best-visualizations-for-your-metrics.md

 ---
-section: book
+section: Prototype
 title: Find the Best Visualizations for Your Metrics
 meta_title: Find the Best Visualizations for Your Metrics
 description: Decide what chart works best for your visualization based on if you want to show composition, relationship, distribution or comparison.
+Not all visualizations are appropriate, learn which are.
 number: 70
 authors:
 - _people/tim.md